MJ Melendez Player Props: Royals vs. Diamondbacks

 MJ Melendez At The Plate

-- Melendez is batting .178 with four doubles, a triple, two home runs and 10 walks.
+- Melendez is hitting .178 with four doubles, a triple, two home runs and 10 walks.

-- In 45.0% of his games this season (nine of 20), Melendez has picked up at least one hit, and in four of those games (20.0%) he recorded at least two.
+- In 45.0% of his games this year (nine of 20), Melendez has picked up at least one hit, and in four of those games (20.0%) he recorded at least two.

-- In 20 games played this year, he has homered in two of them.
+- He has hit a long ball in two of 20 games played this season, and in 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.